rrnyquist/ebenezer/_Scripture/ESV/20_Proverbs.md

 Do not envy a man of violence and do not choose any of his ways, ^0331

-for the devious person is an abomination to the Lord, but the upright are in his confidence. ^0332
+for the devious person is an abomination to the LORD, but the upright are in his confidence. ^0332

-The Lord ’s curse is on the house of the wicked, but he blesses the dwelling of the righteous. ^0333
+The LORD's curse is on the house of the wicked, but he blesses the dwelling of the righteous. ^0333

 Toward the scorners he is scornful, but to the humble he gives favor. ^0334

 The wise will inherit honor, but fools get disgrace. ^0335

-Hear, O sons, a father’s instruction, and be attentive, that you may gain insight, ^0401
+Hear, O sons, a father's instruction, and be attentive, that you may gain insight, ^0401

 for I give you good precepts; do not forsake my teaching. ^0402

 When I was a son with my father, tender, the only one in the sight of my mother, ^0403

-he taught me and said to me, Let your heart hold fast my words; keep my commandments, and live. ^0404
+he taught me and said to me, "Let your heart hold fast my words; keep my commandments, and live. ^0404

 Get wisdom; get insight; do not forget, and do not turn away from the words of my mouth. ^0405